Dr. Jordan Cofer

 Find me on Goodreads

 Nationally, I have been involved in a lot of research related to Flannery O’Connor.
 I recently completed an NEH (National Endowment for the Humanities) fellowship to study O’Connor.
 I am also a reader for The Flannery O’Connor Review and have been a featured speaker at various events.
-My book, The Gospel According to Flannery O’Connor, was just released.
-Currently, I am working on an open-source American Literature textbook that will be released with University of North Georgia Press.
+My book, The Gospel According to Flannery O’Connor, was published with Bloomsbury Press and my American Literature textbook, Writing the Nation was published with University of North Georgia Press.
 If you have any questions about the classes that I teach or my research, feel free to contact me: firstname.lastname@example.org

 Ph.D.
 Texas Tech University